ventus-ag/documentation/content/products/_index.md

 ### Chapter 3
 # **Products**
 ___
-Here are guides for all Ventus Cloud products, services, and tools.
+Here are guides for all Cloud Console products, services, and tools.
 ___

 {{% children style="h4" depth="1" %}}